 Set up Python local development

-It is possible to carry out local development of Transforms Python repos, allowing for high-speed iterative development.
+It is possible to carry out local development of transforms Python repositories, allowing for high-speed iterative development.

-1. In the menu bar of your repository, select Work locally to open the dialog and copy the given repository URL.
+1. In the menu bar of your repository, select the desktop icon to the right of Data lineage to open the dialog and copy the given repository URL.

 The top menu bar of a repository with the "Work locally" option to the right.